Honeysuckle | A Fragrant Flower of Early Summer Evenings

 Soil

-Thrives in well-draining soil.
-Mixing compost or leaf mold improves root development.
+Prefers well-drained soil.
+Mixing compost or leaf mold into general potting soil promotes root growth.

 Pruning